LucyLightCode/Smart-Fetal-Health-Predictor/README.md

 The Random Forest model was selected as the most balanced and robust model, showing good generalization to the test set with a test accuracy of 0.943 and a Macro Average ROC AUC of 0.983.
 It performed well across all fetal health categories, including the less frequent "Pathological" class.
  * The project identified the top 10 most important features for prediction using a Random Forest model.

-Regarding the MSc Requirement for Online Data:

-The notebook currently loads the data from a local CSV file (/content/drive/MyDrive/fetal_health.csv).
-To meet the requirement of using 100% online data for an MSc project, you would need to modify the data loading step to fetch the dataset directly from an online source (e.g., a public repository, a cloud storage URL, or an API) instead of reading it from a local file path.

 While the analysis and modeling steps themselves are independent of the data source being local or online, the data acquisition method would need to be adjusted to fulfill that specific requirement.

-Let me know if you'd like to explore how you could potentially modify the code to load data from an online source!

 DOCUMENTRY
 ✅ A dual-mode AI app (Flask + Streamlit)